antonfirsov/docs/2020/08-Aug/interop/interop.md

 Having multiple calling conventions specified in the `modopt`s is not supported by the runtime.
 Multiple `modopt`s with calling conventions is entirely valid metadata; the Roslyn compiler will use the union of all specified conventions when interpreting metadata and checking if two signatures match.
 However, the runtime has no way of determining which of the specified calling conventions should actually be used, so it will produce an error at runtime.

-With this mechanism in place, the runtime can add support for additional calling conventions without using more values of the calling convention bit.
+With this mechanism in place, the runtime can add support for additional calling conventions in the future without using more values of the calling convention bit.
 It also allows for a way to encode modified behaviour such as [`SuppressGCTransition`](#SuppressGCTransition) ([dotnet/runtime#38134](https://github.com/dotnet/runtime/issues/38134)).

 Resources:
 - Proposal: [dotnet/runtime#38133](https://github.com/dotnet/runtime/issues/38133)